Uri Katzenstein

 Uri Katzenstein (אורי קצנשטיין; February 17, 1951 – August 24, 2018) was an Israeli visual artist, sculptor, musician, builder of musical instruments and sound machines, and film maker.

 Background

-Uri was born in Tel Aviv, Israel in 1951 and was the only child of German-born parents who moved to Israel before the Holocaust.
+Uri was born in Tel Aviv, Israel in 1951 and was the only child of German-born parents who moved to Mandatory Palestine before the Holocaust.
 In his youth, he played music and joined several Rock bands.
 In 1969, he joined the Israeli Defense Forces and fought in the Yom Kippur War as a medic.
 During the late 1970s of the 20th century, Uri studied at the San Francisco Art Institute and after receiving his MFA moved to New York City where he lived and worked throughout the 1980s.
 His early works, starting from the late 1970s, involved different avant-garde media Exhibits, music, performance, video and sound art.
 In the mid-1990s of the 20th century, he began creating sculptured Figurines, in addition to objects and sound machines which were all merged and composed as one time-based viewing / listening events.